 I spoke at my friend Steve Swisher’s church, Essential in Virginia Beach, a while back and I thought, “some other church may need this message”.
 So, I am putting my notes, along with some extra commentary, for anyone who would like to use it with their congregation, youth group or small group.

-You can watch my full message below if you’re interest in the tone of the message, etc. or of you are wondering.
-“How can I get Paul to come share with my youth group or congregation?” you can always click the Book Me link.
+You can watch my full message below if you’re interested in the tone of the message, etc. or of you are wondering.
+“How can I get Paul to come share with my youth group or congregation?” you can always drop me an e-mail at firstname.lastname@example.org

 Message: Serve Like You Own It